Officials ‘scrambling’ to meet needs of B.C. wildfire evacuees: minister - Red Deer Advocate

 She said the fire is burning very aggressively because of the weather, the dry fuel and the region’s topography.
 Every specialist who has come in to work on the fire over the past week has made a comment about how “nasty” the fire is, she said.

-Several homes were confirmed lost when a fast-moving fire raced through brush and forest above Okanagan Lake in the community of Lake Country late Saturday.
+Another fast-moving fire raced through brush and forest above Okanagan Lake in the community of Lake Country on Saturday, destroying eight homes.

-Officials in Lake Country said residents hoping to get back to their homes on Sunday were being turned away.

-Lake Country fire chief Steve Windsor said residents are understandably worried about the possible loss of their homes.

-“We’re not releasing the numbers yet,” he said. ”But at this point we’re saying ‘numerous,’ and it is quite numerous.”

-A news release from Central Okanagan Emergency Operations said as many as 10 structures had been reported damaged.
+The fire escalated quickly, fanned by strong winds and it moved uphill fast, said Steve Windsor, Lake Country’s fire chief.

+“I want you to know we did everything possible to save and protect everyone’s homes,” he told a news conference on Sunday.

+“We never want to lose property.
+It’s against our basic nature as firefighters.
+But given the behaviour of the fire and how quickly it was moving, we did our best.”

-Forests Minister John Rustad said on Sunday that 2,900 people are battling blazes across B.C., including 415 from out of province and 203 aircraft.
+Forests Minister John Rustad said on Sunday that 2,900 people are battling blazes across B.C., including 415 from out of province.
+There are 203 aircraft assisting in the fire fight.

-An EC130 helicopter fighting a fire west of Williams Lake crashed on Saturday, injuring the pilot.
+An EC130 helicopter working on a blaze west of Williams Lake crashed on Saturday, injuring the pilot.
 Rustad said the pilot, the only person on board at the time of the crash, was in stable condition on Sunday.

 Williams Lake Coun.
 Jason Ryll said his truck was already packed and ready to go when the alert was issued late Saturday.